MaterialMan/Spinspired/README.md

 # Spinspired

-This branch features tests to explore the geometry of magnetic thin films.
-Some of this was used in UCNC 2020 paper.
+This branch features files related to tests conducted on the Viking cluster.
+This includes thin films, STO arrays, and multi-timescale reservoirs.